-- supported to seek water through purchasing water transfers as land use changes or to negotiate with local governments to redistribute existing water entitlements;
+- supported to seek water through purchasing water transfers as land use changes or negotiate with local governments to redistribute existing water entitlement

-- exempted from reductions in the East Wanneroo area identified as urban expansion in the State Government’s North-West sub-regional planning framework (DPLH 2018), because groundwater levels are expected to rise with urbanisation (increased recharge and less groundwater use than the existing agriculture); and
+- exempted from reductions in the East Wanneroo area identified as urban expansion in the State Government’s North-West sub-regional planning framework , because groundwater levels are expected to rise with urbanisation (increased recharge and less groundwater use than the existing agriculture)

-- encouraged to use this plan is a trigger to recognise our water challenge and focus on finding solutions through both planning for shared spaces, and look at alternative supply options.
+- encouraged to use this plan as a trigger to recognise our water challenge and focus on finding solutions through both planning for shared spaces, and look at alternative supply options.

-Will there be any water licensees exempt from reductions?
+Will any water licensees be exempt from reductions?

-- Schools and hospitals will be exempt from mandatory reductions, and the Waterwise schools program will focus on water use efficiency for school grounds.
+- Schools and hospitals will be exempt from mandatory reductions to abstraction, and the Waterwise schools program will focus on water use efficiency for school grounds.

 - Groundwater entitlements held by established nurseries and tree farms for irrigating plants and trees for commercial purposes are exempt from the reductions.
 These businesses have an important role in supporting the Waterwise Perth Action Plan by providing Perth with plants for greening of new and existing urban areas and to combat the increasing urban heat island effect in a drying climate.